kuzudb/kuzu-docs/docs/cypher/query-clauses/where.md

 View example in [Colab](https://colab.research.google.com/drive/1NcR-xL4Rb7nprgbvk6N2dIP30oqyUucm#scrollTo=D_u4RtEbsDv8).

-The boolean predicate/expression specified above can be understood as it reads: Users "a" whose ages are greater than 45 OR whose names start with "Kar".
+The boolean predicate specified above can be understood as it reads: Users "a" whose ages are greater than 45 OR whose names start with "Kar".
 It combines several means to construct expressions in high-level database query languages, such as as boolean operator (OR), a numeric comparison operator (>), and a string function (starts_with).
-You can learn more about the operators and functions Kùzu supports in the documentation on [functions and expressions](../expressions) and there.
+You can learn more about the operators and functions on [functions and expressions](../expressions) and there.

+### Filter with NULL
-Note on checking if an expression is NULL or not: There is a special syntax, IS NULL or IS NOT NULL, in openCypher to check if the result of an expression is NULL.
-For example, the following predicate in the WHERE clause filters User nodes whose name start with "Kar" and whose age properties are not NULL (in our database all age values are not null, so this part of the predicate is true for each User node in the database).
+If an expression is evaluated as NULL, it will be treated as FALSE in `WHERE` clause.
+To check if an expression is NULL, please refer to [comparison operators on NULLs](../data-types/null.md).

+The following predicate in the WHERE clause filters User nodes whose name start with "Kar" and whose age properties are not NULL.
 ```
 MATCH (a:User)
 WHERE a.age IS NOT NULL AND starts_with(a.name, "Kar")